Banshee (collection)

 Banshee (Bheansidhe) is the fourth collection by British designer Alexander McQueen, released for the Autumn/Winter 1994 season of his eponymous fashion house.
 McQueen was inspired by myths of banshees mournfully wailing after shipwrecks and sought to present women as resilient survivors of tragic circumstances.
 The overall tone was darkly romantic, with a reprise of the extreme styling and experimentation that had characterised his previous collection, Nihilism (Spring/Summer 1994).

 Although he had been trained on Savile Row and the collection featured classically tailored items, McQueen broke from tradition with unconventional shapes on many designs.
 Sexuality was emphasised with sheer garments and silhouettes which exposed the body, including the return of the low-rise bumster trousers.
 Even knitwear was rendered provocative with the insertion of sheer panels that exposed the breasts.
 Historical elements included frock coats, naval dress jackets, and Elizabethan necklines.
 Many garments were distressed for effect, and one showpiece look was a moulded bodice made from plaster of Paris.

 The runway show was staged on 26 February 1994 during London Fashion Week, at the Café de Paris nightclub.
 Like its predecessor, the styling was aggressive and the production amateurish.
 Everyone who contributed was unpaid and there were no pre-show fittings.
 Models had the McQueen brand logo stencilled on their hair and acted provocatively on the runway, walking first to Celtic pipe music, which transitioned to heavy electronic dance music.

 Although few mainstream journalists attended, the collection received positive reviews from industry guests, who highlighted the novelty of McQueen's ideas and his tailoring.
 It was re-staged for New York Fashion Week, where it was received warmly by the fashion community.
 Scholarly analysis has considered the novelty of the ideas and the implications of the plaster bodice.
-Two items from Nihilism appeared in the retrospective exhibit Alexander McQueen: Savage Beauty.
+Two items from Banshee appeared in the retrospective exhibit Alexander McQueen: Savage Beauty.
 Seán McGirr heavily referenced Banshee for Spring/Summer 2025, his second collection as creative director for the Alexander McQueen brand.